tomjensen2/Fiji-GUI/README.md

 ![Untitled](README.png)

-The main point of interface is with the Listbox (app.Listbox2) displaying imported data displayed as the concatenation of the item number - [data type (see)](https://www.notion.so/The-ImData-Class-90a7263f2cd54511adccbc54ab05c8d7?pvs=21) - the dataitem comment, which can be edited in the text field box below it.
+The main point of interface is with the Listbox (app.Listbox2) displaying imported data displayed as the concatenation of the item number - data type  - the dataitem comment, which can be edited in the text field box below it.

 A single click on an listbox item will call the function to parse the item, and display the averaged trace of the UG property (default) on the primary data axis with the Aux1 property (default) on the secondary axis.
 Options in the GUI enable changing default channels, enabling common normalization parameters.
 Choice to automatically open items in ImageJ…